Willi Barthold, PH.D. candidate

 In May 2015, Sandra received her Master’s Degree in German Studies from Florida State University.
-In her master’s thesis “A New Perspective on Post-Migration German Identity,” she discussed how German identity changed over time and especially focused on contrasting today’s concept to ideas of the 19th-century.
-During her studies, Sandra had the chance to independently teach beginning to intermediate German language courses at FSU.
-Before starting her M.A. in 2013, she completed a dual B.A. in English and French at the University of Erlangen-Nuremberg, Germany.
-She also spent a term abroad, studying at Rennes 2 in France (winter 2012/13).
+In her master’s thesis “A New Perspective on Post-Migration German Identity,” she discusses how German identity changed over time, focusing in particular on the differences between today’s concept and ideas from the 19th-century.
+During her studies, Sandra taught beginning to intermediate German language courses at FSU.
+Before coming to Georgetown University, she also completed an M.Ed. degree in English, French, and Educational Studies with a concentration in foreign language instruction at the University of Erlangen-Nuremberg, Germany.

 Forrest Finch, Ph.D.
 Candidate